dotnet/docs/docs/core/deploying/native-aot/diagnostics.md

 ### Visual Studio-specific notes

 You can launch a Native AOT-compiled executable under the Visual Studio debugger by opening it in the Visual Studio IDE.
-You will need to [open the executable itself in Visual Studio](/visualstudio/debugger/how-to-debug-an-executable-not-part-of-a-visual-studio-solution).
+You'll need to [open the executable itself in Visual Studio](/visualstudio/debugger/how-to-debug-an-executable-not-part-of-a-visual-studio-solution).

 To set a breakpoint that breaks whenever an exception is thrown, choose the **Breakpoints** option from the **Debug > Windows** menu.
 In the new window, select **New > Function** breakpoint.
 Specify `RhThrowEx` as the Function Name and leave the Language option at **All Languages** (don't select C#).